 - visual impact on the landscape, particularly having regard to the Green Belt;

-- whatever the fracking companies and the Government might say to the contrary, shale gas is not necessary for our future energy needs, either as a “bridge” to a cleaner energy structure in 30-40 years’ time, or to “keep the lights on” in the more immediate future.
+- whatever the fracking companies and the Government might say to the contrary, shale gas is not necessary for our future energy needs, either as a “bridge” to a cleaner energy structure in 30-40 years’ time, nor to “keep the lights on” in the more immediate future.

 For further information about our reasons for opposing fracking, you can read through our four “Open Letter” articles on this site.

 We oppose fracking, by peaceful means.
-This has involved raising public awareness through posters on local Notice Boards and slideshow presentations, and through our regular monthly meetings; encouraging and enabling local residents to make written objections to Planning Applications; giving verbal evidence to the Public Inquiry (June 2018) to support those objections; and engaging with our local MP Lee Rowley, Labour Party candidate Chris Peace and local councillors to obtain their support and discuss with them the way forward.
-We have also worked very closely with Eckington Against Fracking in opposing the application to start exploratory drilling at Bramleymoor Lane (Marsh Lane), and we intend to extend this spirit of co-operation with other like-minded groups in the future.
+This has involved raising public awareness through posters on local Notice Boards and slideshow presentations, and through our regular monthly meetings; encouraging and enabling local residents to make written objections to Planning Applications; giving verbal evidence to the Public Inquiry (June 2018) to support those objections; and engaging with our local MP Lee Rowley, Labour Party candidate Chris Peace and local councillors at all levels to obtain their support and discuss with them the way forward.
+We have also worked very closely with Eckington Against Fracking in opposing the application to start exploratory drilling at Bramleymoor Lane (Marsh Lane), and we continue to extend this spirit of co-operation with EAF and other like-minded groups in the future.

 As well as this website, we have a very active Facebook page.